-Now that winter is upon us once again, I thought it was time to pull out my Minestrone soup pecipe, one of my favourite wintertime recipes and the most famous Italian soup recipe.
+Now that winter is upon us once again, I thought it was time to pull out my minestrone soup recipe, one of my favorite wintertime recipes and the most famous Italian soup recipe.

 Even to this day when I am back in Canada I can’t go through East Vancouver without stopping by to see Mrs. Sorrechi, she is getting on now and doesn’t hear as well as she used to but she is still an amazing cook.
 A few years back I was there for a holiday and she finally gave me the recipe for her warming Winter Minestrone.

 Many people are afraid of recipes due to the precise measuring.
 The key with this soup is to not get too hung up on measurements, basically chop every thing the same size (small dice) then put in equal quantities.
 For example, if you have chopped a few carrots and it yields 2 cups then put in 2 cups of every other item.

 - 1/2 cup borlotti beans soak at least 5 hours, then rinse

 - 2 onions small dice

 - 2 carrots small dice

 - 1 1/2 cups green beans small dice

 - 3 potatoes peeled, small dice, rinsed